Josko/ccbot/readme.txt

 !spit <name>		 	spits a user, print random text
-!join			 	sends a clan invite to the user who sent the command !checkban <name>         	check if a user is banned on this realm !version                 	display lesser version information !gn8			 	prints a good night text with courtesy of the User who sent the command !invite <name>			invites a user to the clan - can be used by clan members of grunts and higher !command <name>			shows the access needed for the set command !setcommand <access> <name> 	sets the access for the set command (use full names for commands - !clearqueue instead of !cq) !accept				accepts the last (and active) clan invitation !ping <name>			shows users ping (to server), if <name> empty shows your own ping !restart			closes and starts the bot again - ONLY FOR WINDOWS - DO NOT RENAME ghost.exe TO ANYTHING ELSE or it won't work !lockdown <access>		activates lockdown mode - everyone with a lower access then set will get banned until you deactivate lockdown
-!lockdown off			deactivates lockdown mode and everyone banned during lockdown gets unbanned
+!join			 	sends a clan invite to the user who sent the command !checkban <name>         	check if a user is banned on this realm !gn8			 	prints a good night text
+!invite <name>			invites a user to the clan
+!command <name>			shows the access needed for the set command !setcommand <access> <name> 	sets the access for the set command (use full names for commands - !clearqueue instead of !cq) !accept				accepts a active clan invitation
+!ping [name]			shows users ping (to server)
+!restart			closes and starts the bot again - ONLY FOR WINDOWS - DO NOT RENAME ghost.exe TO ANYTHING ELSE or it won't work !lockdown <access>		activates lockdown mode - everyone with a lower access cannot enter !lockdown off			deactivates lockdown mode and everyone banned during lockdown gets unbanned !saybnets <text>		sends the chat command to every BNET we're connected to !saybnet <bnet>	<text>		sends the chat command just to the specified BNET we're connected to

 ============================
 Compiling CC Bot on Windows